darkchiii/URL-shortener-API/README.md

 - Docker and Docker Compose
 - Git
-- .env file with appropriate environment variables
+- .dev file with appropriate environment variables

 ### Cloning the Repository